mathematicalthinking/encompass/UPGRADE_NOTES.md

   - problems/problem/<id>/assignment

   Previously, edit and assignment were handled by flags in the db inside of a problem.
 When we transitioned to the problem, we first set the correct flag so that <ProblemInfo> would render correctly.
 With this change, we don't use the db for local application state, which is poor practice.

+## Quill upgrades

+I upgraded the loading and use of the Quill (enhanced text editing) package:

+- Quill is now loaded as any other third party package, rather than via the vendor folder and manual install.
+- The Ember component, quill-container, has been upgraded to modern Ember (v4.5 at least).
+- The quill-container component has been moved to the components/ui folder.
+- In all quill-container clients, the reference has been updated (<<Ui::QuillContainer ...>>)
+- TODO: in response-submission-view.hbs, the use of quill-container has always had an incorrect signature.
+I need to figure out what would be the correct signature should be.

+## Validate.js

+This package's loading has also been upgrading to the modern approach.
+TODO -- consider whether a custom utility function should replace using a 3rd party package.

+## Twitter typeahead

+This package has been removed from the system in favor of a simpler, custom component.
+The new component is contained within the file twitter-typeahead.js/hbs just to simplify references throughout the system.
+I tested all clients of the new component and they appear to work.
+Still need to test the usage in the signup-google component (TODO).
+Note that getting typeahead to work in some components (section-new, user-info, and user-new) involved upgrades to those components because of various old-style Ember idioms, such as the use of two-way binding.

+## lodash-es

+loadash-es is now loaded.
+I did this because some of the regular lodash subpackages (e.g., lodash/isEqual) are being deprecated.
+Thus, the correct thing to do now is to use lodash-es/isEqual, for example.
+Eventually, I should change all uses of lodash to lodash-es.